JimStearns206/bin/README.txt

 Bash script utilities for JimStearns206
-Includes copies of .bash_profile and .bashrc, which should be copied to ~ Maintained on github.
+Includes .bash_profile and .bashrc.
+Place symbolic links in ~ to these files.
+Maintained on github.